aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-inferentia-opensource-observability.md

 ## Objective

-This pattern deploys an Amazon EKS cluster with a node group that includes Inf1 instances.
+This pattern deploys an Amazon EKS cluster with a node group that includes Inf1/Inf2 instances.

-The AMI type of the node group is `AL2_x86_64_GPU AMI`, which uses the [Amazon EKS-optimized accelerated AMI](https://aws.amazon.com/marketplace/pp/prodview-nwwwodawoxndm).
-In addition to the standard Amazon EKS-optimized AMI configuration, the accelerated AMI includes the AWS Neuron container runtime.
+The AMI type of the node group is `AL2_x86_64_GPU AMI`, which uses the [Amazon EKS-optimized accelerated AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html).
+In addition to the standard Amazon EKS-optimized AMI configuration, the accelerated AMI includes the [NeuronX container runtime](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-runtime/index.html).

-The Neuron container runtime consists of kernel driver and C/C++ libraries which provide APIs to access Inferentia and Trainium Neuron devices.
-The Neuron ML frameworks plugins for TensorFlow, PyTorch and Apache MXNet use the Neuron runtime to load and run models on the NeuronCores.

-To access Neuron cores & devices from Kubernetes, the pattern deploys the Neuron device plugin, which exposes Neuron cores & devices to Kubernetes, as resources.
+To access the ML chips from Kubernetes, the pattern deploys the Neuron device plugin.

-Neuron metrics are exposed to Amazon Managed Service for Prometheus by the `neuron-monitor` DaemonSet, which deploys a minimal container, with the [Neuron Tools](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/index.html) installed.
+Metrics are exposed to Amazon Managed Service for Prometheus by the `neuron-monitor` DaemonSet, which deploys a minimal container, with the [Neuron Tools](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/index.html) installed.
 Specifically, the `neuron-monitor` DaemonSet runs the [`neuron-monitor`](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/neuron-sys-tools/neuron-monitor-user-guide.html#neuron-monitor-ug) command piped into the `neuron-monitor-prometheus.py` companion script (both commands are part of the container):

 ```bash
 neuron-monitor | neuron-monitor-prometheus.py --port <port>